Fundamental group of Galois covers of degree 5 surfaces: Introduction

-In \cite{MoTe87a} and \cite{MoTe87}, Moishezon-Teicher showed that $\pi_1(\mathbb{CP}^2-S)$ is connected with $\pi_1(X_{\text{Gal}})$, where the surface $X_{\text{Gal}}$ is the Galois cover of $X$.
-Thus, we can calculate fundamental groups of some surfaces of general type that usually may be very difficult to determine.
-Based on this idea, Moishezon-Teicher \cite{MoTe87} constructed a series of simply connected algebraic surfaces of general type, with positive and zero indices, thereby disproving the Bogomolov Watershed conjecture: An algebraic surface of general type, with a positive index, has an infinite fundamental group.
+In \cite{MoTe87a} and \cite{MoTe87}, Moishezon-Teicher showed that $\pi_1(\mathbb{CP}^2-S)$ is related with $\pi_1(X_{\text{Gal}})$, where the surface $X_{\text{Gal}}$ is the Galois cover of $X$.
+Thus, we can calculate fundamental groups of some surfaces of general type that otherwise may be very difficult to determine.
+Based on this idea, Moishezon-Teicher \cite{MoTe87} constructed a series of simply connected algebraic surfaces of general type, with positive and zero indices, thereby disproving the Bogomolov Watershed conjecture, which held that an algebraic surface of general type, with a positive index, has an infinite fundamental group.

-In recent years, some works were done in the study of $\pi_1(\mathbb{CP}^2-S)$ and $\pi_1(X_{\text{Gal}})$ -- for Cayley's singularities \cite{ADFT}; for different embeddings of $\mathbb{CP}^1\times \mathbb{CP}^1$ \cite{MoTe87}; for the Veronese surfaces $V_n, ~n\geq3$ \cite{19,20}, and for $V_2$ \cite{Za37}; for the Hirzebruch surfaces $F_1(a,b),~ F_2(2,2)$ \cite{AFT09,FT08a}; for $T\times T$ where $T$ is a complex torus \cite{Osaka,ATV08}; for $K3$ surfaces \cite{pillow}; for $\mathbb{CP}^1\times T$ \cite{AFT03,AGTV02,AG04}; for $\mathbb{CP}^1\times C_g$ where $C_g$ is a curve of genus $g$ \cite{FT12}; and for certain toric surfaces \cite{Ogata}.
+In recent years, much work has been done in the study of $\pi_1(\mathbb{CP}^2-S)$ and $\pi_1(X_{\text{Gal}})$ -- for Cayley's singularities \cite{ADFT}; for different embeddings of $\mathbb{CP}^1\times \mathbb{CP}^1$ \cite{MoTe87}; for the Veronese surfaces $V_n, ~n\geq3$ \cite{19,20}, and $V_2$ \cite{Za37}; for the Hirzebruch surfaces $F_1(a,b),~ F_2(2,2)$ \cite{AFT09,FT08a}; for $T\times T$ where $T$ is a complex torus \cite{Osaka,ATV08}; for $K3$ surfaces \cite{pillow}; for $\mathbb{CP}^1\times T$ \cite{AFT03,AGTV02,AG04}; for $\mathbb{CP}^1\times C_g$ where $C_g$ is a curve of genus $g$ \cite{FT12}; and for certain toric surfaces \cite{Ogata}.
 In \cite{ADKY}, one can also find a description of computations of braid monodromy and certain quotients of $\pi_1(\mathbb{CP}^2-S)$; the motivation came from the theory of symplectic 4-manifolds.
 In \cite{Li08}, Liedtke computed a quotient of $\pi_1(X_{\text{Gal}})$ that depends on $\pi_1(X)$ and data from the generic projection only, thereby simplifying the computations of Moishezon, Teicher, and others.
 In \cite{A-R-T}, the authors computed the fundamental groups of Galois covers of surfaces of degree $\leq 4$.